projectcapsule/capsule/docs/operator/use-cases/service-type.md

 # Disable Service Types
-Bill, the cluster admin, can prevent creation of services with specific service types.
+Bill, the cluster admin, can prevent the creation of services with specific service types.

 ## NodePort
 When dealing with a _shared multi-tenant_ scenario, multiple _NodePort_ services can start becoming cumbersome to manage.
-Reason behind this could be related to the overlapping needs by the Tenant owners, since a _NodePort_ is going to be open on all nodes and, when using `hostNetwork=true`, accessible to any _Pod_ although any specific `NetworkPolicy`.
+The reason behind this could be related to the overlapping needs by the Tenant owners, since a _NodePort_ is going to be open on all nodes and, when using `hostNetwork=true`, accessible to any _Pod_ although any specific `NetworkPolicy`.

 Bill, the cluster admin, can block the creation of services with `NodePort` service type for a given tenant